 Where am I?

 Metanoia is a weekend long retreat led by students for students centered on the theme of transformation.
 You’ll hear student speakers talk about how they apply faith to their lives, enjoy conversation in small groups, and enjoy the grounds of Sojourn, a Christian Retreat in Dittmer, MO.
-Metanoia is a strong Campus Ministry tradition as this will be with the EIGHTH year of its existence on campus, hence its name, Metanoia #8!
-Metanoia #8 is October 5-7.
+Metanoia is a strong Campus Ministry tradition as this will be with the TENTH year of its existence on campus, hence its name, Metanoia #10!
+Metanoia #10 is October 5-7, 2014.

 Have questions?
 We have answers!

 What exactly will we be doing?
 We’ll hear student stories, spend some time in small groups, spend time in quiet reflection, eat, hang out, chill around the beautiful retreat grounds, and play games.